Income Protection Insurance

 - Applicant’s age, gender, medical history, occupation and smoking status

 - The type of policy you select

 - Waiting periods that may apply

 Who should buy income protection insurance?

-Income protection insurance replaces your income if you have a covered illness or injury that stops you from being able to do your job.
-You receive a monthly payment for up to 75 percent of your gross income, with a maximum monthly payment of $10,000 per month.
+Income protection replaces your income if you have a covered illness or injury that stops you from being able to do your job.
+You will receive a monthly payment for up to 75 percent of your gross income, with a maximum monthly payment of $10,000 per month.
 Payments are generally made for up to two years if you remain unable to work for that length of time.